HiroyukiSakai/Contour/README.md

 Modify the paths as needed.

-### Execute the following command to copy the static files into the main directory for static files.
+**5. Execute the following command to copy the static files into the main directory for static files.**

     python manage.py collectstatic

-Please take a look at the Django documentation for further details: https://docs.djangoproject.com/en/1.3/.
+Please take a look at the Django documentation for further details: <https://docs.djangoproject.com/en/1.3/>.

-### Sphinx documentation
+** Sphinx documentation **

 Use the following command, if you want to create the source code documentation on your server.

     sphinx-build -b html . _build/html/

-You need a working sphinx installation for this (http://sphinx-doc.org).
+You need a working sphinx installation for this (<http://sphinx-doc.org>).

 ## Known limitations